Lifting coarse homotopies: Introduction

 In \cite{Dranishnikov00}, Dranishnikov proposed that it would be interesting to define the coarse fundamental group using the upper half-plane, but the coarse fundamental group was only recently formally defined in a paper by Mitchener-Norouzizadeh-Schick (hereafter MNS) \cite{MitchenerNorSchick} using ideas from Mitchener's coarse homology theory.
 In that paper, MNS also introduce a notion of coarse homotopy very similar to one used by Bunke and Engel in \cite{BunkeEngel}, a definition which we will use with only a small modification (Definition \ref{coarsedef}).
 Another large-scale version of the fundamental group is the fundamental group at infinity studied in geometric group theory (see e.g. Chapter 16 of \cite{Geoghegan}), which is central to the long-standing Semistability Conjecture for finitely presented groups.

 The goal of this paper is to contribute to the development of coarse homotopy theory with an eye towards applications in geometric group theory and higher index theory.
-In particular, we prove a Coarse Lifting Lemma and build out some related theory around it.
-Recall that the general Lifting Lemma from topology states that given any covering map $\pi: E \to B$, any homotopy $f: X \times I \to B$ and any continuous map $f_0: X \to E$ such that the diagram of solid arrows below commutes, there is a homotopy $\tilde{f}: X \times I \to E$ making the diagram commute.
+In particular, we prove a coarse homotopy lifting property and build out some related theory around it.
+Recall that the the homotopy lifting property for covering spaces from topology states that given any covering map $\pi: E \to B$, any homotopy $f: X \times I \to B$ and any continuous map $f_0: X \to E$ such that the diagram of solid arrows below commutes, there is a homotopy $\tilde{f}: X \times I \to E$ making the diagram commute.

-Our main result (Theorem \ref{lifting}) is a Coarse Lifting Lemma, replacing continuous maps with their coarse analogues, bornologous maps, and replacing $X\times I$ by a coarse cylinder object $I_p X$.
+Our main result (Theorem \ref{lifting}), which we will call the Coarse Lifting Lemma, replaces continuous maps with their coarse analogues, bornologous maps, and replacing $X\times I$ by a coarse cylinder object $I_p X$ in this statement.
 It states that for a surjective bornologous map $\pi$ satisfying certain conditions and for any bornologous map $f_0$ and coarse homotopy $f$ such that the diagram of solid arrows below commutes, there is a coarse homotopy $\tilde{f}$ making the diagram commute.

 The class of surjective bornologous maps $\pi$ for which this result holds includes quotients by group actions satisfying certain conditions (see Lemma \ref{XGscattered}).
 This allows us to mimic the application of covering space theory to fundamental groups found in topology (see for example Chapters 9 and 13 of \cite{Munkres}) in the coarse setting.
 In particular, we obtain a short exact sequence